BrandonSimon1/helper/README.md

 - `-m, --message`: The user message to be sent to the AI model.

   If both stdin and message arguments are provided, the message argument will be appended to the stdin content separated by a newline.
 This is useful when discussing a file's content with the AI and providing additional context or questions about the file.

+  All input goes to the same conversation until you create a new one, and you may go back to a pervious conversation by specifying the conversation id once, after which it is the current conversation.

+  You can set a default system message with an environment variable or provide it as an argument when you create a new conversation.

 ### Examples